 - When ready, your child will be given one meal of clear liquids, such as water, popsicles, clear soft drinks, fruit punch, gelatin, or broth.

-- If your child does not vomit after drinking clear liquids, the next meal will be a regular meal.
+- If your child does not vomit or have increased pain after drinking clear liquids, the next meal will be a regular meal.

 Care of the Incision